ShanghaiPRIDE Film Festival 2021 Is Now Open for Submissions!

 ShanghaiPRIDE Film Festival (ShPFF) returns in June 2021 (tbd) to celebrate 13 years of sharing onscreen stories about the love, hardships, growth and triumphs of LGBTQ individuals in China, Asia and around the world.
 We are very excited to reunite the community for a festival of LGBTQ films again this year!

-The festival’s cinematic component has come a long way, evolving from a single film night to a full-blown festival that supports emerging Chinese filmmakers while also bringing cutting-edge international queer cinema to Shanghai.
+ShanghaPRIDE’s cinematic component has come a long way over the past 13 years, evolving from a single film night to a vibrant festival that supports emerging Chinese filmmakers while showcasing international queer cinema to audiences in Shanghai.

-In its early years, ShPFF worked with the Beijing Queer Film Festival to host film screenings and discussions.
-Since 2012, we’ve collaborated with foreign consulates in Shanghai to bring in foreign LGBTQ films.
-In 2014, ShPFF created an independent category for Chinese LGBTQ films.
+ShPFF began as a collaboration with the Beijing Queer Film Festival (now Love Queer Film Festival) to host film screenings and discussions.
+Since 2012, we’ve collaborated with foreign consulates in Shanghai to screen foreign LGBTQ films, and in 2014, ShPFF created an independent category for Chinese LGBTQ films.

-In 2015, ShPFF relaunched with the first annual Chinese LGBTQ Short Film Competition, the winner of which gets to compete in the U.K.’s Iris Prize Festival.
-ShPFF also independently sourced new international films for the first time, with an appearance by famous actress Peipei Cheng.
-The same year, we co-founded the Asia-Pacific Queer Film Festival Alliance (APQFFA) alongside ten other LGBTQ film festivals from the region.
+In 2015, ShPFF launched the first annual Chinese LGBTQ Short Film Competition, in which the winner competes in the UK’s Iris Prize Festival, a tradition that has since continued every year.
+In the same year, we also co-founded the Asia-Pacific Queer Film Festival Alliance (APQFFA) with ten other LGBTQ film festivals from throughout the region.

-ShPFF 2019 will once again offer an exciting array of events, as well as opportunities for filmmakers.
-The film competition submissions open today, and we would like to welcome Chinese and international LGBTQ films and filmmakers to join us on this amazing journey.
+ShPFF 2021 will once again offer an exciting roster of events and unique opportunities for filmmakers.
+The submissions period for the festival begins TODAY, and we are thrilled to welcome Chinese and international LGBTQ films and filmmakers to join us on this amazing journey.